-Update for 2017: We recently updated our loft conversion price guide (see it here) and decided to take another look at conservatories.
-The figures on this page were updated in Spring 2017 and include every aspect of a conservatory build.
+Update for 2018: We recently updated our loft conversion price guide (see it here) and decided to take another look at conservatories.
+The figures on this page were updated in March 2018 and include every aspect of a conservatory build.

 Are you weighing up your options and thinking about adding extra living space by installing a conservatory?

 Well, we have some good news for you.

 There are many benefits to choosing a conservatory over other types of house extensions and conversions: